-Seabirds spends most of their life at sea but breed on rocky coasts and cliffs.
+Seabirds spend most of their life at sea but breed on rocky coasts and cliffs.
 In the North Sea region, common seabirds include fulmars, gannets and auk species, kittiwakes and skuas.

-The spatial distribution of the key species of seabirds is summarized in Table 5-5, based on the distribution presented in the North Sea Atlas /3/ and a three-year aerial seabird monitoring survey in 2006-2008 covering the the TYRA project area /40/.
+The spatial distribution of the key species of seabirds is related to food availability and is summarized in Table 5-5, based on the distribution presented in the North Sea Atlas /3/ and a three-year aerial seabird monitoring survey in 2006-2008 covering the TYRA project area /40/.

-Table 5-5 Spatial distribution of key species /3//40/.
+Table 5-5 Spatial distribution of key species /3//40/